History of Colin Rea in Timeline

 2011: Drafted by San Diego Padres

-In 2011, the San Diego Padres selected Colin Rea in the 12th round of the Major League Baseball draft, marking the start of his professional career.
-He debuted with the Low-A Eugene Emeralds, achieving a 3-4 record and a 2.21 ERA in 15 games.
+In 2011, the San Diego Padres selected Colin Rea in the 12th round of the Major League Baseball draft, and he signed with the Padres.
+He then made his professional debut in 2011 with the Low-A Eugene Emeralds, posting a 3-4 record and 2.21 ERA in 15 games.

-2013: Splits Year Between Fort Wayne and Lake Elsinore Storm
+2013: Split Year Between Fort Wayne and Lake Elsinore Storm

-In 2013, Colin Rea split his time between Fort Wayne and the Advanced Single-A Lake Elsinore Storm, achieving a cumulative record of 2-6 and a 4.08 ERA.
+In 2013, Colin Rea split the year between Fort Wayne and the Advanced Single-A Lake Elsinore Storm, logging a cumulative 2-6 record and 4.08 ERA.

-On August 11, 2015, Colin Rea was added to the 40-man roster and promoted to the major leagues for the first time.
-On the same day, he made his MLB debut, pitching 5 innings and allowing 3 runs against the Cincinnati Reds.
+On August 11, 2015, Colin Rea was selected to the 40-man roster and promoted to the major leagues for the first time.
+On the same day, Rea made his major league debut, pitching 5.0 innings of 3-run ball against the Cincinnati Reds.

 August 5, 2016: Diagnosed with Torn UCL

-On August 5, 2016, Colin Rea was diagnosed with a torn ulnar collateral ligament (UCL) in his elbow.
+On August 5, 2016, Colin Rea was diagnosed with a torn ulnar collateral ligament of the elbow.
+He opted for a platelet rich plasma injection, but it was unsuccessful.

-In 2016, Colin Rea made 1 appearance with the Triple-A El Paso Chihuahuas, giving up 1 run in an inning.
+In 2016, Colin Rea made 1 appearance with the Triple-A El Paso Chihuahuas, allowing 1 run in an inning of work.

 November 20, 2018: Designated for Assignment by Padres

-On November 20, 2018, Colin Rea was designated for assignment by the San Diego Padres and was released six days later.
+On November 20, 2018, Colin Rea was designated for assignment by the Padres and was released six days later.

-On January 7, 2019, Colin Rea signed a minor league contract with the Chicago Cubs organization, marking a new phase in his career.
+On January 7, 2019, Colin Rea signed a minor league contract with the Chicago Cubs organization.

 November 4, 2019: Contract Selected by Cubs

-On November 4, 2019, the Chicago Cubs selected Colin Rea's contract to the 40-man roster after his successful season with the Triple-A Iowa Cubs.
+On November 4, 2019, the Cubs selected Colin Rea's contract to the 40-man roster after he was named 2019 Pacific Coast League Pitcher of the Year.

 July 30, 2020: Recalled to Major Leagues by Cubs